CDelc/MultiworldGG/docs/webhost api.md

     - `games`: List of game names in this room
     - `games_with_activity`: List of games with their per-game last activity timestamps (most recent activity for each game)
       - `game`: Game name
-      - `last_activity`: ISO format timestamp of most recent activity for this game (or null if no activity)
+      - `last_activity_timestamp`: Unix timestamp of most recent activity for this game (or null if no activity)
-      - `last_activity_timestamp`: Unix timestamp of most recent activity (or null if no activity)
     - `player_count`: Number of players in the room
     - `creation_time`: ISO format timestamp of room creation
 - `total_active_rooms`: Total count of active rooms